 Camping by the Creek

 Okay, all the negative out of the way.
-Let’s backtrack to the good stuff.
+Let's backtrack to the good stuff.
 We stayed at Gettysburg Campground.
-This was a nice place and thee owners were very nice.
+This was a nice place and the owners were very nice.
 We basically had the tent area mostly to ourselves during the midweek and the campground was pretty uncrowded in general.
 The best part is that our site was right next to Marsh Creek, a burbling brook filled with birds, including ducks and herons and maybe an egret.
 We also saw turkeys and heard a pretty cool owl nearby every night.
 The kids loved getting into the creek, wading around with nets, catching minnows and crawfish.
-Eventually I set up my camp chair right in the creek in order to cool off by dipping my feet right in the stream.
+Eventually I set up my camp chair right in the creek in order to cool off by dipping my feet in the stream.
 At night, it also masked campground noises to help us sleep.

 We were using our new tent for the first time, the Coleman Connectable Tent2, which has a big, six-person dome and an attachable 3-person rectangular tent.
 It was mostly big enough for all of us, although my cot took up the whole 3-person tent.
 Melanie and the kids slept in the dome with the kids taking turns sleeping in my hammock one night each.
-I think we’re going to try to get another 3-person tent to connect to it so we have plenty of space.
-The one negative of the tent is the zippers, which we more difficult to zip than they should have been and were always catching on the tent fabric.
+I think we're going to try to get another 3-person tent to connect to it so we have plenty of space.
+The one negative of the tent is the zippers, which were more difficult to zip than they should have been and were always catching on the tent fabric.
 Other than that though, the tent was easy to set up and great to use.

 Gettysburg National Military Park